0x6d69636b/windows_hardening/windows_10_hardening.md

 	* Use your on configuration, mine is based on [SwiftOnSecurity/sysmon-config](https://github.com/SwiftOnSecurity/sysmon-config)

 ## Firewall Rules
-Add the following rules to _Computer Configuration\Windows Settings\Security Settings\Windows Defender Firewall with Advanced Security\Connection Security Rules_
+Add the following rules to _Computer Configuration\Windows Settings\Security Settings\Windows Defender Firewall with Advanced Security_

 ### Inbound Rules
 #### Basic